Skip to content

 CLI Inputs and Internal Payload

-The sase commit CLI builds an internal CommitWorkflow payload from flags.
+The sase stitch create CLI builds an internal CommitWorkflow payload from flags.
 It does not accept a positional JSON payload.

 Typical commit or proposal: